macropin/django-registration/docs/default-backend.rst

    .. attribute:: activation_key

       A 40-character ``CharField``, storing the activation key for the account.
-Initially, the activation key is a SHA1 hash generated from combining the username of the account with a randomly-generated salt; after activation, this is reset to :attr:`ACTIVATED`.
+Initially, the activation key is the hexdigest of a SHA1 hash; after activation, this is reset to :attr:`ACTIVATED`.

    Additionally, one class attribute exists: